 dig Command: Tutorial & Examples

-Querying DNS Servers
+Querying DNS servers

 The dig command, short for Domain Information Groper, is a versatile tool for interrogating DNS name servers.
-It performs DNS lookups and displays the answers that are returned from the name server that was queried.
+It performs DNS lookups and displays the answers returned from the name server that was queried.
 The dig command is useful for network troubleshooting and for educational purposes.

 It's an essential tool for any system administrator, especially if you're dealing with issues related to DNS resolution.

-How dig Works
+How dig works

-Why the dig Command is Important
+Why the dig command is important

 Understanding DNS queries and responses is crucial for troubleshooting network or website problems.
 The dig command is a powerful tool in this regard, as it provides rich and detailed information about DNS operations.